 I am speaking on behalf of Andorra, Canada, Iceland, Liechtenstein, Mongolia, San Marino, Switzerland and Norway.

-Tomorrow, 2 November, is the International Day to End Impunity for Crimes against Journalists.
-Five years have passed since the UN General Assembly instituted this day while urging Member States to implement definite measures countering the culture of impunity for crimes against journalists.
+On Saturday, 2 November, we observe the International Day to End Impunity for Crimes against Journalists to emphasise the importance of taking further definite measures to counter the culture of impunity for crimes against journalists.

 The freedom of expression and its derivative, the freedom of the media, are cornerstones of all democratic freedoms.
 Attacks on journalists are attacks on these freedoms.
-Impunity enables continuing attacks and a more repressive environment.
+Impunity enables continuing attacks, and a more repressive environment.
 Ensuring accountability is a key component in preventing future attacks, and in securing a free and pluralistic press.
-While our region has the highest rate of resolution of cases of killings of journalists, numbers from UNESCO show that less than half of cases have been resolved since 2006.
-We must do more to eliminate impunity.

 We have obligations to prevent violence against journalists and media workers.
 We must ensure accountability through the conduct of impartial, speedy, thorough, independent and effective investigations into all alleged violence.
 Perpetrators must be brought to justice in accordance with the rule of law.
 Victims and their families must have access to appropriate remedies.
-We must ensure that the legal frameworks for protecting journalists and media workers are satisfactory.
+We must ensure even stronger legal frameworks for the protection of journalists and media workers.

-Statement on the International Day to End Impunity for Crimes Against Journalists.
+Statement on the International Day to End Impunity for Crimes Against Journalists.pdf